 Enter your server's details, and select additional information that you want to receive in notifications.
 You can configure notifications either at company or merchant account level.
 At the company account level, you can configure notifications for a group of merchant accounts, or for all merchant accounts.

 In addition to Standard Notifications, you also can set up endpoints for specific types of notifications.
 For more information, refer to Other notifications.

 - Log in to your Customer Area.
-If you want to configure notifications at merchant level, switch to your merchant account.
+If you want to configure webhooks for a merchant account, switch to that merchant account.

 Step 4: Test and go live

 - Follow the instructions in Step 2 to set up notifications in your live Customer Area.